GD 356: Spectrum

-Possible companion
+Rejected companion

 The unipolar-inductor theory says that a high-conduction companion orbits.
 As it moves through the star's magnetic field, a high voltage is produced between the star facing side of the planet and the dark side.
 A current then flows along field lines to the point on the star where the field lines meet the star's photosphere, the current is completed through the photosphere heating it up.

 A planet in a close orbit would develop the shape of the Roche potential and is very likely to be molten due to tidal heating.
 A planet with a density of over five g/cm3 is stable at an orbital period longer than 4.7 hours.
 A planet in this kind of orbit may have a temperature of 560 K and could be detectable in infrared if it was large enough.

 Infrared observations rule out a large companion such as a brown dwarf or other large planet over twelve Jupiter masses.
 This is based on the expected temperature of 2.1 billion year old planets.

 A planet could possibly get into this situation by evaporating while orbiting inside the gaseous shell of the red giant and at the same time having its orbit decay due to bow-shock friction with the gas.
 Tides induce on the expanded star by the planet would also cause the orbit to decay, rather than expand as might have been expected to loss of gas from the star.
 These possibilities have been studied because that is the expected future of the Earth.
 Another hypothesis is that close-in planets could have formed during the merger of two white dwarfs.

+The white dwarf was studied in detail in 2021, rejecting the idea of such a companion.
+An orbiting body should produce additional signals, such as changes in the photometric period.
+These additional signals are not detected and the researchers find multiple potential points of failure in the unipolar inductor model.
+The researchers conclude that the chromospheric emission is intrinsic and not due to a companion.